TheScriptRailoth/package-custom_numpad/README.md

 Here's a visual representation of the CustomNumPad widget in action:

 <img src="screenshots/Screen1.jpg" alt="CustomNumPad Screenshot1" width="300" /> <img src="screenshots/Screen2.jpg" alt="CustomNumPad Screenshot2" width="300" />

+## Author

+This project was created and is maintained by **Ashutosh Mishra**.

+If you have any queries or suggestions regarding this project, feel free to contact me at am3718440@gmail.com.
+We appreciate your interest and contributions

 For more information visit [GitHub](https://github.com/TheScriptRailoth/package-custom_numpad)